dustinpfister/blog_posts/_posts/js-copying-vs-referencing-objects-in-javascript.md

 This will work okay, but one problem that comes to mind right off that bat is what happens when I feed this method an object with a circular reference in it.
 That will of course result in an infinite loop.

-## 4 - Deep Cloning Objects with recursive references in them with a for in loop
+## 5 - Deep Cloning Objects with circular references in them with a for in loop

 It is possible to make a reference to an object within the same object which is common occurrence in javaScript.
 When making a clone of an object should these references be with the new object, or the old one?
 Although there might be exceptions, I can only think that most of the time I would want those reference to be pointing to the new object I am making.